br101/zephyr-dw3000-decadriver/README.md

 There is a similar project https://github.com/br101/dw3000-decadriver-source which contains the same driver and Zephyr support but also supports other platforms such as ESP32 and the old NRF SDK.
-Most of the development will go there first.

 The driver can be used by adding this repository as a zephyr module in `west.yml`, or by adding the module to CMakeLists.txt, e.g.: